Somewherecold Records: As Somewherecold Records (2016–present)

 In 2018, Lamoreaux moved from Fort Worth, Texas, to Louisville, Kentucky, relocating the record label back to its home state.
 On June 22, 2018, Somewherecold Records released Resistance: In Support of the Southern Poverty Law Center, a digital Various Artists compilation for the benefit of the Southern Poverty Law Center, featuring fourteen exclusive songs from such artists as Tears Run Rings, Pia Fraus, The Beremy Jets, Orange Crate Art, Beatastic and The Corrupting Sea.
 On July 27, 2018, The Beremy Jet's first full-length album Careless was released on a limited edition compact disc and digitally.
 The year also saw limited edition releases of Neiv's album Canyon Dreams on compact disc and digitally, Zombie Girlfriend's album Wind on compact disc and digitally, Thee Koukouvaya's album Το παρελθόν περιέχει το μέλλον on compact disc and digitally, and a reissue of Sciflyer's extended play The Age Of Lovely, Intimate Things on cassette tape and digital formats.
 2018 also saw four releases by Lamoreaux's The Corrupting Sea project, including the digital-only Live On KOOP 91.7 in Austin, TX on Fade To Yellow With Tam Laird - Feb 8, 2018, Live At Three Links in Dallas TX- Moon Sounds Records Showcase 3/11/18 and I Love You Over the Moon EP, along with the full-length Reflections on cassette tape.

 In 2019, Lamoreaux relocated again, this time to Shelbyville, Kentucky; a suburb town located halfway between Louisville and Frankfort.
 The year proved to be bountiful for Somewherecold Records, with a total of 25 new releases, through which Lamoreaux introduced several original limited edition series One of these, the Frostbite Series, releases CDs packaged in brown cardboard sleeves and placed inside squared coloured envelopes with stickers; they differ from the rest of Somewherecold Records' CD releases which are usually housed in digipak sleeves.
-Another, the Icebox Series, releases Mini-CDs (8cm discs) packaged in black cardboard boxes with bonus record label merchandise, like stickers, pins and collectible toys.
+Another, the Icebox Series, releases Mini-CDs (8 cm discs) packaged in black cardboard boxes with bonus record label merchandise, like stickers, pins and collectible toys.
 The last, the Avalanche Series, is used to release multi-CD releases (normally 3xCD releases), packaged in special brown cardboard sleeves with a simple single-sided printed insert.